Wasp (character): Powers and abilities

 Making use of the cellular implantation of sub-atomic Pym particles, the Wasp possesses the power to alter her physical size, causing her body's mass to be shunted to or gained from an alternate dimension known as Kosmos.
 She is able to shrink to a minimum of several centimeters or grow to a maximum of several hundred feet.
 Smaller or larger sizes are possible but the exertion puts a strain on her body.
-Initially, these abilities stem from use of a Pym particle gas released from special capsules, and later biochemical augmentation by Henry Pym.
+Initially, these abilities stem from use of a Pym particle gas released from special capsules, and later biochemical augmentation by Hank Pym.
 Over time, however, her body absorbs enough particles to cause cellular mutation due to repeated exposure to Pym particles, allowing her to alter her size at will.

 At miniature size, her strength level increases as her body's mass is compacted.
 At giant size, her strength and endurance increase geometrically with her height, reaching superhuman levels.

 At miniature size, the Wasp grows a pair of translucent insect wings from her back, a result of genetic modifications provided by Hank Pym.
 These grant her the power of flight, at speeds up to 40 mi/h.

 The Wasp is able to harness and augment her body's natural bio-electric energy, releasing it from her hands in powerful electrical force bursts, which she calls her "stinger blasts", "stingers", or "wasp's stings".
 Originally, she requires special wrist devices to produce these, but again, Pym particle absorption allows her to create the ability unaided.

 The Wasp's genetic modifications also grant her the ability to sprout small prehensile antennae from her temples which allowed her to telepathically communicate with and control insects.
 However, this is an ability she rarely uses.

 Van Dyne displays several non-superhuman abilities that garner her special fame and attention, foremost of which is her fashion sense; in nearly all of her early appearances, she sports a new costume, presumably designed and manufactured on her own as she is a gifted fashion designer.
 She is also a skilled amateur screenwriter.
-The Wasp is trained in unarmed combat by Captain America and in combat using her special powers by Henry Pym.
+The Wasp is trained in unarmed combat by Captain America and in combat using her special powers by Hank Pym.
 In addition, the Wasp is one of the most intuitive, if not deductive, members of the Avengers, and is an experienced leader and strategist.
-She effectively determines that a chemical accident has created a schizophrenic break in Henry and that the relationship between the Scarlet Witch and the Vision is the result of the infused personality of Wonder Man, and guesses Iron Man's identity of Tony Stark.
+She effectively determines that a chemical accident has created a schizophrenic break in Hank and that the relationship between the Scarlet Witch and the Vision is the result of the infused personality of Wonder Man, and guesses Iron Man's identity of Tony Stark.